 We know that you might be worried about the coronavirus pandemic and how it will affect your plans to study in Scotland.
 This is a constantly evolving situation, but we’re here for you during this difficult time.

+Scotland’s universities continue to support their students, whether they are staying on campus or are studying online from their home country.
 As always, the teaching you will receive in Scotland will be of the standard you would expect from some of the best universities in the world.
-Our campuses aim to deliver a first-class student experience and all of our cities are prepared to ensure your time in Scotland is vibrant, welcoming and, most importantly, safe.

-Universities and student organisations continue to share updated guidance and information with their students.
 Scotland’s 19 higher education institutions have committed to follow a Consistent Core of Care for students.
-This package of ten measures aims to support student wellbeing, as students adjust to a different learning and wider student experience in the first semester of the academic year.
-It includes three measures specifically aimed at students who find themselves needing to self-isolate or quarantine in university-owned accommodation in order to limit the transmission of the virus.
+This package of ten measures aims to support student wellbeing throughout the pandemic.
 Further information can be found here.

 Applications & Language tests

 If you're wondering about your university application the best place to go is to the UCAS site, which has a page dedicated to the impact of the coronavirus pandemic.

 Following UK COVID-19 restriction announcements the deadline for all UCAS Undergraduate courses, except those with a 15 October deadline, has been extended from 15 January to 29 January 2021 at 18:00 (UK time).

 IELTS Language Tests